omunite215/Project_Hoobank/README.md

   </a>
 </p>

-A website which is a product page of a Bank displaying its products features, clients , feddbacks and many more.
+A website which is a product page of a Bank displaying its products features, clients , feedbacks and many more.

 ### The project is hosted on Netlify : [Hoobank](https://hoobankbyom.netlify.app/)